autonomys/subspace-docs/versioned_docs/version-latest/participate/community_resources/file-systems.md

 #### Some Interesting Features:

 - Unlike other file systems supporting external journals like XFS and ext4, Btrfs doesn't offer support for external journaling.
 Its journaling is integrated into the COW mechanism.
-- Multiple devices specified during Btrfs creation span across those devices.
+- Btrfs can span across multiple devices specified during its creation.
 - `commit=0` can be used to disable the automatic commit mechanism for potential performance boosts but at the risk of data loss during system crashes or power failures.

 #### DataCoW in BTRFS: